We may collect a share of sales or other compensation from the links on this page.

 Most skiers wear gloves as they provide better dexterity and are easier to handle gear.
 You can, however, wear mittens for skiing just fine, it may take a little to get used to the feeling of holding poles with mittens.

 Skies can hold your poles wearing mittens and sit the grip between the V shape of your thumb and finger.
 The grip won’t be as firm as with gloves and may feel awkward at first, but it’s totally doable.
 The best compromise would be to try lobster mittens, which has a sperate pocket for the thumb and index finger.
-This provides much more dexterity as you can put your thumb and finger together independent of the other three fingers.
+This provides much more dexterity as you can put your thumb and finger together independently of the other three fingers.

 Although gloves do have more dexterity, thick bulky gloves are still hard to maneuver, so for some people, the extra sacrifice in dexterity for greater warmth is worth making.